 Get the latest on our Christmas concert in St John's Wood here.
-Critically acclaimed classical concert series for babies, toddlers and you across London and the South East
+Critically acclaimed classical concert series for babies, toddlers and you across the UK.

 St. John's Wood - Christmas Special

 |Magical music, mince pies, mouth-watering coffee, oh my!
 Grab your friends, harness up your fastest reindeer and meet us at a Bach to Baby concert for the perfect prelude to the holiday season! |

 Everyone is welcome, from babies to school children, mums, dads, nans and grandads to carers of all sorts.
 All children FREE.

 Doors open at 10.00am.
 Concert lasts for about an hour.

 Flexi-tickets and giftcards are NOT valid for this concert.

 Bach to Baby is the critically acclaimed classical concert series for babies, toddlers and their carers.
 Tots dance, roam about and revel in the wonder of live music, while you take a moment out of your busy day to hear top notch performances by outstanding musicians, with your young babes in tow.

 Doors open 30 mins prior to the concert, giving you time to ditch the buggy, grab a Monmouth coffee, and catch up with friends before the performance.

 St. Mark's Church, 114 Hamilton Terrace, NW8 9UTPublic transport: Closest Station is Maida Vale station.
 Bus routes Via Maida Vale station & Carlton Vale